London Coliseum: History

 The inaugural performance was a variety bill on 24 December 1904, but it "was a total failure and closed down completely only two years after opening in 1906 and remained closed until December of 1907 when it was reopened and at last became successful."
 In 1908, the London Coliseum was host to a cricket match between Middlesex and Surrey.
 In 1911, dramatist W. S. Gilbert produced his last play here, The Hooligan.

 The theatre changed its name from the London Coliseum to the Coliseum Theatre between 1931 and 1968 when a run of 651 performances of the operetta White Horse Inn began on 8 April 1931.
 Additionally, "pantomimes began in 1936 with Cinderella and continued regularly until 1946.
 In 1947 the musical Annie Get Your Gun was staged at the Coliseum and had a staggeringly successful run for the time, of 1,304 performances and three continuous years which was the longest run in theatrical history.
 There then followed a long run of major American hits beginning with Kiss Me, Kate in 1951, Guys And Dolls in 1953, The Pajama Game in 1955, and Damn Yankees in 1957.
 But this exceptional period did at last come to an end in 1957 when the production of Bells Are Ringing failed to enthrall anyone."

 The Coliseum reverted to its original name when the Sadler's Wells Opera Company moved there in 1968, and in 1974 the company changed its name to the English National Opera; it bought the freehold of the building for £12.8 million in 1992.
 The theatre hosted both the 2004 and 2006 Royal Variety Performances and is also the London base for performances by English National Ballet, which perform regular seasons throughout the year when not on tour.

-The Who performed there and recorded their concert, on 14 December 1969.
+The Who performed there on 14 December 1969, and recorded the concert.